Bank Merger Or Needless Distraction

 • Canara Bank and Syndicate Bank use the iFlex system.

 • 82% of all PSB business and 56% of all the commercial business will be with these banks.

 • Bank of India with 9.3 lakh crore of business size and Central Bank of India with 4.68 lakh crore of business size will continue as per.

 • Indian Overseas Bank will continue to have regional presence, largely in South, with business size of 3.75 lakh crores.

 • UCO Bank will have presence in East with business size of 3.17 lakh crore and Bank of Maharashtra in West with business size of 2.34 lakh crore.

 • Punjab and Sindh Bank will have presence in the north with business size of 1.71 lakh crore.These 12 solidly present, well-consolidated, energized and adequately capital banks will now operate to target the 5 trillion economy promise of central government.

-I am Anuj Chaudhary, a SEO specialist and content writer at Spotyourshop.
+I am Avantika, Digital Marketing specialist at Spotyourshop.
 I am managing digital content to build a relationship for the company.
 I am a regular author of spotyourshop ‘s blogs.
 Die-hard passionate with the profession and believe in simple living high thinking.
 You may also follow me on facebook & twitter.